The Deep (unfinished film): Production

 Welles intended the film to be a less personal, more commercially viable project than his past efforts, saying of The Deep: "My hope is that it won’t be an art-house movie.
 I hope it’s the kind of movie I enjoy seeing myself.
 I felt it was high time to show that we could make some money."
 Peter O'Toole recalls that he was approached by Welles to play the lead in the film and remembers The Deep as "a script that I thought was beautiful."

 The film was shot off the coast of Yugoslavia between 1966 and 1969.
 It was photographed in color by Belgian cinematographer Willy Kurant, who also shot The Immortal Story for Welles.

 The production was plagued by financial and technical problems.
 As work on the film became more sporadic and difficult, Welles became increasingly withdrawn.
 Amongst the unshot scenes was an explosion that would have formed the film's climax.

 Although the production was deeply troubled, many of the people involved have spoken highly of the film, including lead Jeanne Moreau, who in 2000 looked back on the film as "a fantastic experience", noting that "the only disastrous thing was that later on, the film disappeared."

 Welles struggled to finish the film after production effectively halted in 1969.
 He edited trailers and short scenes to help secure financing, and at one point contacted Charlton Heston about recording voice-over narration.

 In 1973, lead actor Laurence Harvey died, effectively ending any hope for Welles of finishing the picture.
-The novel Dead Calm was eventually adapted to film in 1989 as Dead Calm starring Nicole Kidman, Sam Neill, and Billy Zane.
+The novel Dead Calm was eventually adapted to film in 1989 as Dead Calm starring Nicole Kidman, Sam Neill, and Billy Zane; it was directed by Phillip Noyce.